All About the DREAM Act 2021

 Generally, U.S. lawmakers have opposing stances on immigration reform.
 The Democrats are virtually united: the Democratic leadership and most Democratic members of Congress support the DREAM Act.
 The Republicans are a little more divided.
 The Republican leadership opposes most immigration reform, including the DREAM Act, although some Republican senators support it.

 Whether or not the DREAM Act becomes law will be up to Congress.
 In the meantime, Dreamers can apply for DACA to obtain a renewable two-year work permit.
-If you can't afford attorney fees and don't want to handle your DACA case alone, the nonprofit ImmigrationHelp.org may be able to help.
-If you are eligible, you can use ImmigrationHelp.org to prepare your DACA forms for free.
-Click "Get Started" to see if ImmigrationHelp.org can help you.
+We know this can be complicated, but help is available.
+If you are eligible, our free web app will walk you through the DACA process and help you prepare and file your application with the U.S. government.
+If our app isn’t a good fit, we may be able to refer you to an experienced immigration attorney to help.
+Click "Get Started" to see how we can help make your American dream come true!